-I have to be willing to write two articles per day to make my income goals happen.
-I’ve accepted that certain things have to be done.
-I accepted that I had to do loads of independent research for years before this to be able to write articles and books of sufficient quality.
+I accepted that I had to do loads of independent research and testing for years before this to be able to write articles and books of sufficient quality.
 Now I have to accept the level of activity, networking and free material I have to produce to get the message out there and make some moola.

 Tis the nature of the beast.

 What do you want to achieve in the next few months?
 All the tea in China tells me you will achieve it if you ramp up the desire and are willing to DO what EVER it takes.

 Dan Gable was such a great that they named a DAY after him in his state of Iowa.

 If a person is not inspired by that guy then I’d have to question if they have a pulse.

 I’ve broken down the lessons Dan and other greats gave their students in the Next Level Sports Program.
 It took me a long, long time to figure out what the key factors were and how to do them.